munificent/craftinginterpreters/book/representing-code.md

 <aside name="tree">

-This recursion is also why people think the visitor pattern itself has to do with trees.
+This recursion is also why people think the Visitor pattern itself has to do with trees.

 </aside>